boxofbox/engine-sim-APPLE_ARM/README.md

 If these steps are successful, you should be able to run the program from the build directory with ```./engine-sim-app```

+NOTE: the application currently does not open properly with double-click.
+You must run it from the command line in the build directory

 ---
 The work to get this to run on Metal wouldn't have happened without these forks from phire and bobsayshilol and help from jakelst on the engine-sim discord!